Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

 \begin{theorem}[Adiabatic Limit Theorem] Suppose that $C$ is a smooth projective curve and $X$ a polarized projective $G$-variety such that stable=semistable for gauged maps from $C$ to $X$ of sufficiently large $\rho$.
 Then

 \end{theorem}

 In other words, the diagram

-commutes in the limit $\rho \to \infty$.
-The equality, or commutativity of the diagram, holds in the space of distributions in $q$, in other words, for each power of $q$ separately.
-Mathematicians familiar with equivariant symplectic geometry in the last millennium will recognize the similarity with ``quantization commutes with reduction'' theorems, see for example Guillemin-Sternberg \cite{gu:ge}.
-However, in the intervening years the use of ``quantum'' is mostly changed so now it refers to holomorphic curves.
+commutes in the limit $\rho \to \infty$.\footnote{The $S^1$-subscript was omitted in the published version.} The equality, or commutativity of the diagram, holds in the space of distributions in $q$, in other words, for each power of $q$ separately.
+The result has some analogies with the ``quantization commutes with reduction'' theorem of Guillemin-Sternberg \cite{gu:ge}.
+However, in the intervening years the use of ``quantum'' has changed so that now it often refers to holomorphic curves.
 The terminology ``adiabatic'' arises from the fact that stable gauged maps correspond to minima of an energy function depending on $\rho$, so the theorem relates minima in the limit $\rho \to \infty$.